-Although more common in children, strep throat is a bacterial infection that affects the throat and tonsils, according to the Centers for Disease Control.
-Whether you are a child or an adult, it is always important to seek medical treatment if you have strep.
+Although more common in children, strep throat is an infection that affects the throat and tonsils, according to the Centers for Disease Control.
+Whether you are a child or an adult, it is always important to seek medical treatment if you have strep throat symptoms.
 Left untreated, strep throat can progress to scarlet fever or rheumatic fever.

-One telltale sign that you might have more than a sore throat is if you have pain in your throat and a fever, but do not have a cough, according to the CDC.
+One telltale sign that you might have more than a sore throat is if you have pain in your throat and a fever, but are not coughing or sneezing, according to the CDC.
 Symptoms of strep throat include:

 - Sore throat

 - Pain when you swallow

-- Red, swollen tonsils that sometimes have pus patches
+- Red, swollen tonsils that sometimes have pus that appear as white patches

 - Tiny, red spots on the roof of the mouth

 - Swollen lymph nodes on the neck

 Children with strep may also experience headache, stomach pain, nausea, or vomiting.
-A medical professional, like the ones at Advanced Urgent Care & Occupational Medicine, will evaluate your symptoms and perform a rapid strep test or throat culture if necessary.
-Antibiotics are typically prescribed for strep throat medicine.
+A medical professional, like the ones at Advanced Urgent Care & Occupational Medicine in Colorado, will evaluate your symptoms and perform a rapid strep test or throat culture if necessary.
+Strep throat treatment typically includes a provider prescribing antibiotics.